Namco Classic Collection Vol. 2: Reception

 Edge magazine praised the games for being addictive and fun to play, as well as the remastered arcade versions for being faithful to the arcade originals.
 Edge particularly commended Dig Dug and Dig Dug Arrangement for being entertaining and one to "complete the trio in fine style".
 Japanese publication Game Machine expressed interest in the game for bringing older arcade games into modern-day amusement centers, and particularly liked the gameplay of Rally-X Arrangement.
 Game Machine listed it as being the fifth most popular arcade game of May 1996.

 In their review of Pac-Man Collection, Allgame said that Pac-Man Arrangement alone made the package worth the price for its fun gameplay and presentation.
 Retrospectively, Hardcore Gaming 101 liked Pac-Man Arrangement for being a good update to the original, one that expanded on the concept of the original with ideas such as Kinky and power-up items.
-They wrote: "Overall, for as many people have attempted to ‘update’ Pac-Man, Namco's official try at it is a solid game that's worth playing if you're a fan of the series".